ssbc/ssb-uri-spec/readme.md

 **Action to join a room:**

 Some experimental SSB URIs have the query `action` to describe intents to perform certain tasks in the SSB application.

-A `action=join-room` experimental URI is used to refer to the consumption of a [Rooms 2](https://github.com/ssb-ngi-pointer/rooms2) invite code, syntax as follows, which includes a `multiserverAddress` query like the canonical multiserver address URI has too:
+A `action=claim-http-invite` experimental URI is used to refer to the consumption of a [Rooms 2](https://github.com/ssb-ngi-pointer/rooms2) invite code, syntax as follows, which includes a `multiserverAddress` query like the canonical multiserver address URI has too:

 ```
-ssb:experimental?action=join-room&invite=<CODE>&multiserverAddress=<MSADDR>`
+ssb:experimental?action=claim-http-invite&invite=<CODE>&multiserverAddress=<MSADDR>`
 ```

 **Action to consume an alias:**